webtranslateit/webtranslateit/readme.md

 ### wti...

 * wti is a **command-line tool**.
-It works on all operating systems: Windows, Linux, MacOS X...
+It works on all operating systems: Windows, Linux, MacOS X, ...
+It is also available as a [Docker package](https://github.com/webtranslateit/wti-docker/pkgs/container/wti-docker).
 * wti is really easy to use.
 It was inspired by git.
 Use `wti push` and `wti pull` to sync your language files with WebTranslateIt.com.

 ### Optionally, wti does...